13 Types of 3D Modeling Techniques to Choose in 2023

 Here, the meshes are organically created.
 A tablet device is used to shape the model, just like a sculptor uses a brush on chunks of clay.
 With digital sculpting, creature and character sculpting has reached new levels.
 The modelers can carry out the process much faster and with greater efficiency.
 The artists can work with high-resolution meshes containing millions of polygons.

 Keeping modularity in mind is a good idea while creating a 3D asset.
 While modeling multiple buildings that look similar, we should think about modularity.
 This modular modeling helps to interchange the components in the 3D model, which can even go far to model different sections of the building and helps in rearranging different ways to create variation.

 Kitbashing is used to detail an object made with different types of modeling.It is a type of modeling that starts with the object kit being combined into more detailed objects.

 This technique is commonly used while creating objects with a hard surface and helps explore how different pieces could fit together even before the construction starts.
 This technique is an excellent way to detail a scene.
 Three things to keep in mind while using this technique are the ratio of high, mid, and low-frequency detail.

-A completely different way of creating 3D models using a camera.
+Photogrammetry is completely a different way of creating 3D models using a camera.
 Photographing an object multiple times from different angles in a perfect lighting condition and then feeding those images into a program interpreting them and generating a 3D object representation.
 We get real-world data, meaning whatever we create is close to realism.
 This technique is a relatively new invention that gained a lot of traction.
 Using drones, we can photograph the whole area and recreate larger structures.